EmileDqy/Workout-Starter-Pack/README.md

 ---

 <a name="forcing-commit"></a>
-## Workout ?
+## Working out?
 I know I won't be able to commit to it..
 Actually you shouldn't worry about that!
 I developed this program because I can't commit to doing any workout myself!
 I'm all day long on my computer (coding, working on projects, etc...), so my idea was to make a program that'll find time for me to do my workout and force me to do it by ```disabling both my mouse and my keyboard during each session```.
 > This is why there are AIs, they simply count my reps or time me during my exercises and tell the program when I'm done.